Prince-Singh-Dev/Vehicle-Rental-System/README.md

 ---

 <p align="center">
-  ⭐ If you like this project, don't forget to star the repository!
+  🚀 If you found this project useful, consider giving it a ⭐
 </p>

+---